schuyler/autobus/README.md

   event classes must be uniquely named in order to be routed correctly.
 - Autobus adds a _type_ key to the return value from `dict(event)` before serializing the result, so that the event can be identified on the other end.
-  (You aren't using `type` as the name of a class instance property in Python, are you?)
+  (You aren't using `type` as the name of an instance property in Python, are you?)

 ## Testing